DarkPaladin125/Tutor/A - Imperative Basics/README.md

 3. VB.NET (version 14)

 ## Status
-<span style="color:red"">On hold, otherwise I will never start covering Section B, which is more urgent for my USP's social work.</span>
+On hold, otherwise I will never start covering Section B, which is more urgent for my USP's social work.

 ## Legal
 Sady Sell Neto